seutje/squiglies/DEVLOG.md

 - 2025-11-13: Removed the Rapier npm dependency and added a CDN loader so the physics module downloads in the browser just like Neuromorphs does, keeping local installs lean while preventing 404s.
 2025-11-13 - Viewport-clamped canvas
 - Limited the Three.js renderer and camera aspect calculation to the viewport bounds so the canvas never grows beyond the visible window.
+2025-11-13 - Phase 3 audio features
+- Implemented the AudioFeatureExtractor with per-frame RMS/band/centroid/rolloff data plus a feature subscriber API on App so the physics rig can tap the latest frame.
+- Added math smoothing helpers with Jest coverage alongside analyser-focused tests to secure the new analysis stack, then marked Phase 3 complete in PLAN.md.